Alappuzha Gymkhana

-Alappuzha Gymkhana (Note: Gymkhana is an Urdu word meaning sports club.) is a 2025 Indian Malayalam-language sports film directed and produced by Khalid Rahman, who also co-wrote the screenplay with Sreeni Saseendran, with dialogues by Ratheesh Ravi.
+Alappuzha Gymkhana (Note: Gymkhana is an Urdu word meaning sports club.) is a 2025 Indian Malayalam-language action sports film directed and produced by Khalid Rahman, who also co-wrote the screenplay with Sreeni Saseendran, with dialogues by Ratheesh Ravi.
 The film stars Naslen, Lukman Avaran, Ganapathi S. Poduval, Sandeep Pradeep, Franco Francis, Baby Jean and Shiva Hariharan.

 Alappuzha Gymkhana was released theatrically on 10 April 2025.
-The film received positive reviews from critics and audience and was a commercial blockbuster at box office.
-It has also emerged as the fifth highest-grossing Malayalam film of 2025.
+The film was a commercial success at box office.
+It has also emerged as the 8th highest-grossing Malayalam film of 2025.